Human Rights Watch: Israeli war crimes apparent in Gaza war

 The HRW report looked into Israeli airstrikes.
 The most serious, on May 16, involved a series of strikes on Al-Wahda Street, a central thoroughfare in downtown Gaza City.
 The airstrikes destroyed three apartment buildings and killed a total of 44 civilians, HRW said, including 18 children and 14 women.
 Twenty-two of the dead were members of a single family, the al-Kawlaks.

-Israel has said the attacks were aimed at tunnels used by Hamas militants in the area and suggested the damage to the homes was unintentional.
+The Israeli military said the attacks were aimed at tunnels used by Hamas militants in the area.
+The airstrikes unexpectedly caused nearby buildings to colapse, leading to “unintended casualties,” it said.

-In its investigation, HRW concluded that Israel had used U.S.-made GBU-31 precision-guided bombs, and that Israel had not warned any of the residents to evacuate the area ahead of time.
-It also it found no evidence of military targets in the area.
+In its investigation, HRW concluded that Israel had used U.S.-made GBU-31 precision-guided bombs, and that it did not warn residents to evacuate the area ahead of time.
+It also found no evidence of military targets in the area.

 “An attack that is not directed at a specific military objective is unlawful,” it wrote.